 Bailiff Robinson says that we are not walking fast enough and tells us that we all must hasten our pace.

-‘They need to rest more’ Uncle William explains to him ‘for some are growing weak.’
+‘They need to rest more,’ Uncle William pleads with Robinson, ‘for some are growing weak.’

 The Bailiff nods and orders the men and older boys to help the women and children.

-This long stretch of the canal is beautiful and peaceful and soon we come to the spur that heads off and leads to Longford Harbour and town but Mr Quinn tells us of a passenger boat that went down in Longford Harbour near here only a year or two ago.
+This long stretch of the canal is beautiful and peaceful and soon we come to the spur that heads off and leads to Longford Harbour and town, but John Coleman tells us of a passenger boat that went down in Longford Harbour near here only a year or two ago.
 Sixteen passengers that could not escape and get off the boat were drowned in these so called stilly waters.

-‘What a terrible way to die.’ murmurs Uncle William as we move on.
+‘What a terrible way to die,’ murmurs Thomas Feeney as we move on.

 Mary Farrell, Aughadangan, Strokestown, aged about 23;